 An enema is a method to flush waste out of the colon.
-It's not such a bad idea when you consider that the average person may have up to 10 pounds or more of non-eliminated waste in the large intestine!1
+It's not such a bad idea when you consider that the average person may have up to 10 pounds or more of non-eliminated waste in the large intestine!

+Simply put, an enema cleans up the colon and induces bowel movements, leaving you feeling cleaner, lighter, and healthier almost immediately.
 The main job of the colon is to absorb water and nutrients from food and remove waste and toxins.
-Over the years the colon walls can become encrusted with non-eliminated waste, making it sluggish and inefficient.
-When that happens, you might experience some of the following symptoms:
+Over the years, the colon walls can become encrusted with non-eliminated waste, making it sluggish and inefficient.

 Enemas are not a new fad or something that's only performed by those obsessed with their health.
 It wasn't that long ago that enemas were routinely prescribed by doctors as part of a normal cure for illness.

-An Egyptian king, as early as 1500 BC, was known to receive routine enemas by a physician who used them for regular medical treatments.
+An Egyptian king, as early as 1500 B.C., was known to receive routine enemas by a physician who used them for regular medical treatments.
 The Egyptians believed that all diseases were caused by tainted, unwanted additions to food, or too much food, and understood how an enema could offer relief to serious situations.

 Alright, before you hit the "Exit" button, let us put your mind at ease.
-The thought of an enema can be a little off-putting but they're really much more comfortable than you might anticipate.
+The thought of an enema can be a little off-putting, but they're really much more comfortable than you might anticipate.

 In fact, an enema can be a very nurturing experience.

-We're so glad you asked!
+All you need is either a bag or a bucket (specifically designed for an enema in mind), a gentle catheter, a little coconut or olive oil for lubrication, clean water, and a little privacy.
 At Body Ecology, we highly recommend the home enema kit and supplies from Health & Yoga.
-We particularly like the Enema Kit with the Stainless Steel Can and think you will, too!
+We particularly like the Enema Kit with the Stainless Steel Can and think you will too!

-Information and statements regarding dietary supplements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.
-Information on this web site is provided for informational purposes only and is a result of years of practice experience by the author.
+Information and statements regarding dietary supplements/products have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.
+Information on this website is provided for informational purposes only and is a result of years of practice and experience by the author.
 This information is not intended as a substitute for the advice provided by your physician or other healthcare professional or any information contained on or in any product label or packaging.
-Do not use the information on this web site for diagnosing or treating a health problem or disease, or prescribing medication or other treatment.
-Always speak with your physician or other healthcare professional before taking any medication or nutritional, herbal or homeopathic supplement, or using any treatment for a health problem.
-If you have or suspect that you have a medical problem, contact your health care provider promptly.
-Do not disregard professional medical advice or delay in seeking professional advice because of something you have read on this web site.
+Do not use the information on this website for diagnosing or treating a health problem or disease, or prescribing medication or other treatment.
+Always speak with your physician or other healthcare professional before taking any medication or nutritional, herbal, or homeopathic supplement, or using any treatment for a health problem.
+If you have or suspect that you have a medical problem, contact your healthcare provider promptly.
+Do not disregard professional medical advice or delay in seeking professional advice because of something you have read on this website.